GuillaumeJasmin/react-table-hoc-select-cell/README.md

 ```

 # Config
-* ```retrievePrevOriginal``` - {function} - make possible to retrieve previous selected cells even the data was changed.
-It's usefull when you need to change the order of data and you to keep selected cells.
+* ```retrievePrevOriginal``` - {function} - make possible to retrieve previous selected cells even if the data was changed.
+It's usefull when you need to change the order of data and you want to keep selected cells.
   ```js
   config = {
     retrievePrevOriginal: (prevOriginal, nextOriginal) => prevOriginal.id === nextOriginal.id